 Insurance: AMP and or Mark Gear does not insure it’s clients (whether it’s for medical or rescue costs, against cancellation/curtailment losses, against the clients’ own liability to third parties, or any other type of insurance).
 Most sporting activities have an element of danger and skiing is no exception.
 Please ensure all members of your party have suitable insurance cover for medical and rescue costs, cancellation/curtailment and liability to third parties.
 We highly recommend that you are covered by a comprehensive winter sports insurance policy from a licensed agent.
 Some insurance covers lift closures due to adverse weather conditions or other unforeseen circumstances.
 We are not responsible for ski lift closures due to any circumstances.
 If booking a course or private lesson please ensure you have a policy that also covers skiing off piste.
 You may be asked for a copy of the policy before the course or lesson.

 Prices: The ski course prices are guaranteed against any changes once you have booked.

 Booking and Payment for a Ski Course: A non-refundable and non-transferable deposit is asked for at the time of booking.
 Full payment is due 8 weeks before the commencement of the course.

-To be more flexible during the pandemic the final balance can be paid at the start of all Chamonix based ski courses instead of the usual 8 weeks prior to the course.
-And, you can transfer your deposit to a future ski course (valid for 2 years and subject to availability), if you have tested positive for Covid 19, need to self isolate, or if there are travel bans stopping you from traveling due to Covid 19 (proof may be required), or if the resort shuts down again due to Covid 19.
+To be more flexible during the pandemic, the final balance can be paid at the start of all Chamonix based ski courses instead of the usual 8 weeks prior to the course.
+And, you can transfer your deposit to a future ski course (valid for 2 years and subject to availability), if you have tested positive for Covid-19, need to self isolate due to Covid-19, or if there are complete travel bans stopping you from traveling due to Covid-19 (proof may be required), or if the resort shuts down again due to Covid-19.